-- Defining what "areas not well served" means for the locating and acquisition priority of "geographic distribution". - Informing programming and marketing efforts to invite new visitors into regional parks and trails. - Enhance awareness of green gentrification and how it occurs when new or improved regional park or trail units attract increased investments and development.
-Sometimes these investments increase the cost of nearby housing resulting in an increased cost of living on existing residents, requiring them to relocate..
-Find strategies to reduce and mitigate the impacts new or improved parks and trails have on communities.
+- Defining what "areas not well served" means for the location and acquisition priority of "geographic distribution." - Informing programming and marketing efforts to invite new visitors into regional parks and trails. - Enhancing awareness of green gentrification and how it occurs when new or improved regional park or trail units attract increased investments and development.
+Sometimes these investments increase the cost of nearby housing resulting in an increased cost of living on existing residents, requiring them to relocate.
+Find strategies to reduce and mitigate the impacts that new or improved parks and trails have on communities.
 Refer to the Met Council's 2050 Housing Policy Plan for more information.

-&lt;sup>14 Anguelovski et al., 2019; Curran and Hamilton, 2012; McClintock, 2018a
+14 Anguelovski et al., 2019; Curran and Hamilton, 2012; McClintock, 2018a

-Section Five: Planning policy and actions
+Section Five: Planning Policy and Actions